-5.1 Visual Inspections- Structural
+5.1 Visual inspections - structural

 Inspections should be conducted periodically to check the poles for cracks.
 Although it is rare, cracks should they appear, are usually located in the vicinity of the base weld.
 They also may appear around the hand hole or at the corners of square poles.
 These cracks may be the result of vortex shedding vibration which create fatigue stresses.
 This rapid flexing of the pole, although small in amplitude, may, over thousands of cycles, produce small cracks in and around weldments.
 In time, these small cracks will continue to 'grow' and propagate until they become sufficiently long to cause the pole to fail.
 Cracks may be detected by rust on either side of the crack line.
-If cracks are detected, remedial action requiring the removal of all poles with cracks.
+If cracks are detected, remedial action is required (the removal of all poles with cracks).
 Prudent action would be to install dampers in the remaining poles on the site.
-(See Section 7)
+See Section 6.7 on Page 7.

-5.2 Recheck Anchor Bolt Torques
+5.2 Recheck anchor bolt torques

 Rechecking should be done as bolt/nut connections may initially 'relax' slightly after the pole has been subject to some wind loadings.
 Re-tighten according to the recommended torque values.
-Verify that lockwashers are installed.
+Verify that lock washers are installed.